EdvinasLep/WordCount/README.md

 **POST** `/api/WordCount`
 - Upload files using the file input
-- Returns JSON with word counts from all uploaded files combined
+- Returns JSON with word counts from all uploaded files combined and adds entry do database